CONFESSIONS OF AN EMBALMER

 O: If a garbage collector’s kick comes when he finds something

-comes when he saves a patient’s life (depriving you of work,
+kick comes when he saves a patient’s life (depriving you

 SEBASTIEN: